CMPeralta/tidal_modulation_of_moonlight/README.md

 ![Heatmap of light intensity detected at night with a submerged radiometer in the intertidal region of Dinard](02_visuals/Figure1a_nm_400_500_600_2cycles_NIGHT.png)

+**Figure 1.
+Moonlight intensity in the intertidal zone is modulated by the tides.** (a) Heatmap of light intensity detected at night with a submerged radiometer in the intertidal region of Dinard.
+Days of two consecutive lunar months from new moon to new moon (3 November 2013 and 2 January 2014) are shown on the x-axis and time of day on the y axis.
+Timing of low and high tides is shown as blue and red triangles, respectively.
+The maximum daily moonlight duration detected was of 4 h 30 min in days close to full moon.

-*Note: A plotting script for Figure S4 is provided.
-This version uses tidal data retrieved via the R package geslaR (instead of data manually extracted from maree.info for the manuscript).
+*Note: The script for Figure S4 recreates the plot using tidal data fetched via the R package **geslaR**.
+In the manuscript, tide times and water levels were manually extracted from **maree.info**.
 As a result, this figure is just a reproducible alternative.*

 ## Usage